 BIAPR Members, Volunteers & Staff

-Brain Injury Association Peterborough Region - BIAPR (is a registered business name of Four Counties Brain Injury Association) has been operating since 1988.
+Brain Injury Association Peterborough Region (a registered business name of Four Counties Brain Injury Association) has been operating since 1988.

-BIAPR supports individuals in Peterborough, City of Kawartha Lakes, Haliburton, and Northumberland counties who are living with the effects of an acquired brain injury (ABI).
-The association has evolved into a dynamic organization that provides a range of supports to a clientele with diverse and complex needs.
+BIAPR supports individuals in Peterborough, City of Kawartha Lakes, Haliburton, and Northumberland counties.
+BIAPR is a dynamic organization that provides a range of supports to individuals who are living with the effects of brain injury.
 BIAPR services are designed to form the basis of a comprehensive model of community support service delivery.

-The ABI Day Services offered in Peterborough and the City of Kawartha Lakes (Lindsay) are geared to adults with acquired brain injuries, who have varied needs and capabilities.
+The Acquired Brain Injury (ABI) Day Services are offered onsite in Peterborough and the City of Kawartha Lakes (Lindsay) and provide programming that is geared to adults with acquired brain injuries who have varied needs and capabilities.
+Since 2020 virtual supports have also been offered throughout the four counties.
 BIAPR provides productive and meaningful activities for all participants.
-Photography offers our members a new and exciting way to communicate when finding words may be difficult.
-Being able to participate in our SPARK Community Exhibit is rewarding for the participants.
-When so much of life has been changed post-ABI, being able to “be a photographer” and an active community member can be very positive and life affirming.
+Photography has consistently provided our members a new and exciting way to communicate and share their experiences.